Plumsail/forms-docs/Public/examples/build-excel-charts.rst

 .. title:: Create online quiz and visualize results with Excel charts

 .. meta::
-   :description: Get information from form submissions and build charts for data analysis in Excel
+   :description: Build complex form for an online quiz to get information from submissions, and use it to build charts for data analysis in Excel

 How to create online quiz and visualize results with Excel charts
 =========================================================================